danyi1212/drf-messages/docs/source/reference/storage.rst

 Python Access
 ~~~~~~~~~~~~~~

-Storage object provide many syntax based access that is similar to other **Python collections**.
+The storage object provide many syntax based access that is similar to other **Python collections**.
 All access via those interfaces is for **unread messages**, and some of them also **mark them as read**.

 +-------------------------------+------+---------------------------------------------------+